music-encoding/guidelines/_guidelines-v3/11-editTrans/04-edittransAddDelOmissions/01-edittransOmission.md

 The following example demonstrates the use of the {% include link elem="supplied" %} element in combination with {% include link elem="gap" %} within {% include link elem="subst" %}:

-{% include plainExample.html example="examples/editTrans/editTrans-sample224.xml" valid="true" version=page.version %}
+{% include mei example="editTrans/editTrans-sample224.xml" valid="true" %}
 When the presumed loss of text arises from an identifiable cause, **@agent** signifies the causative agent.
 When the presumed loss of text arises from action (partial deletion, etc.) assignable to an identifiable hand, the **@hand** attribute signifies